intel/neural-compressor/docs/source/migration.md

 ```

-Apart from the `main.py` file, we need to extraly write a `conf.yaml` in the following format,
+Apart from the `main.py` file, we need to extrally write a `conf.yaml` in the following format,

 ```yaml
 version: 1.0